justincadburywong/KUDOS/README.md

-# GIVR
+# KUDOS
 ### Gamifying Acts of Kindness

-GIVR is a mobile app for rewarding selflessness within your local and global community, as well as a way to develop empathy towards others.
+KUDOS is a mobile app for rewarding selflessness within your local and global community, as well as a way to develop empathy towards others.

-GIVR is a social network platform that balances the world's need for good deeds and altruism with being recognized as a significant contributor towards bettering human behaviors.
+KUDOS is a social network platform that balances the world's need for good deeds and altruism with being recognized as a significant contributor towards bettering human behaviors.

 ### TEAM